Water Damage in Covina

-Water damage restoration experts, like those at KIC Restoration, advise that it is safe for asbestos to remain in the flooring as long as it is in good condition.
+Water damage restoration experts advise that it is safe for asbestos to remain in the flooring as long as it is in good condition.
 However, in cases like this one, when the material is damaged due to improper removal, it can cause a lot of harm if it is ingested or becomes airborne.

 How can you resolve a dispute like this?

 I’d dealt with asbestos before, so I was familiar with state guidelines.
 I confronted him with this information.
 He claimed to have years of experience in his field and insisted that he’d received permission from the AQMD (Air Quality Management District) to apply his method of repair.